 In all cases, if you want Lombard credit, make sure the bank that you’re considering is able to offer this to you.
 This means confirming the bank’s specific requirements and also ensuring that the bank is able to use the type of collateral you have to facilitate Lombard credit for your intended purposes.

 A common misunderstanding among prospective borrowers involves the pros and cons of a Lombard loan vs a mortgage loan.
 In fact, in some instances, many people approach Lombard loans as a form of a reverse mortgage.
 But, this isn’t accurate.

 Unlike a mortgage, Lombard loans require the borrower to hold liquid (or cash-like) assets.
-This is in contrast to mortgage loans which are often determined through a combination of the underlying value of a fixed asset (e.g., property) and the borrower’s ability to service the loan.
+This is in contrast to mortgage loans which combine the underlying value of the asset (e.g., property) and the borrower’s ability to service the loan.

 In reality, Lombard loans are tools that enable clients of private banks to make more money, enabling them to leverage existing investments without the need to liquidate their existing holdings.
 Likewise, they enable the bank to do the same through interest payments on investments that they are already holding custody of.

 Not only does this help both parties increase their economic prospects, but it also builds a stronger and longer-term relationship between the bank and the borrower.
 Something that many banks and clients ignore in private banking today.